Fudan-iGEM/2024-wiki/src/results.md

 ## Testing survival modules

 By employing [survival modules](/fudan/description/#_2-survival-module), engineered *E. coli* could be better prepared to withstand environmental pressures while effectively absorbing and reducing nickel.
-The challenges *E. coli* may face in practical applications include high concentrations of heavey metal ions, freezing conditions, threats from phages, etc. Two new survial modules were developed this year: enhancing heavy metal tolerance and providing anti-phage protection.
+The challenges *E. coli* may face in practical applications include high concentrations of heavey metal ions, freezing conditions, threats from phages, *etc*.
+Two new survial modules were developed this year: enhancing heavy metal tolerance and providing anti-phage protection.

 ### Heavy Metal Tolerance by Hpn